projectsveltos/sveltos/docs/use_cases/use_case_multitenancy.md

 ```
 Based on the above YAML definition, we defined the below fields:

-- admin: Identifies the tenant admin where permissions will be granted;
+- `serviceAccountName`: The service account the permission will be applied to;
+- `serviceAccountNamespace`: The namespace the service account has been deployed in the **management cluster**
-- clusterSelector: This is a Kubernetes label selector.
+- `clusterSelector`: This is a Kubernetes label selector.
 Sveltos uses the label to detect all the clusters where permissions need to be granted;
-- roleRefs: References ConfigMaps/Secrets each containing one or more Kubernetes [ClusterRoles/Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) defining the permissions to be granted.
+- `roleRefs`: References ConfigMaps/Secrets each containing one or more Kubernetes [ClusterRoles/Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) defining the permissions to be granted.

 The configMap in the example above can be something similar to be below YAML definition.